Step 4: Full View

 Should Engineer A investigate and present hybrid route alternatives and creative third-path solutions, including physical relocation of the historic farmhouse, before advising the state, or present only the binary choice between the shortest route and the longer alternative?

-Investigate All Alternatives Including Relocation Board's choice Investigate and present to the state client all workable route alternatives, including partial re-alignments, hybrid corridors, and the option of physically relocating the historic farmhouse to another appropriate site, before advising on any route selection, ensuring the state's decision space is not artificially constrained to a false binary.
+O1 Investigate and present to the state client all workable route alternatives, including partial re-alignments, hybrid corridors, and the option of physically relocating the historic farmhouse to another appropriate site, before advising on any route selection, ensuring the state's decision space is not artificially constrained to a false binary.
+Board's choice

 The Route Alternative Complete Comparative Analysis Obligation requires Engineer A to present all workable alternatives, including hybrid options, with full comparative analysis of travel time savings, property impacts, historic resource consequences, cost, and public welfare tradeoffs.
 The Amicable Resolution Advisory Obligation requires Engineer A to advise the state on feasible and reasonable alternative solutions, including physically relocating the historic structure, before acquiescing to condemnation.
 The Creative Alternative Generation Obligation establishes that the engineer's unique technical capacity creates an affirmative professional duty to identify solutions non-engineer decision-makers cannot independently generate.
 The Greatest Good Balancing Principle acknowledges that while the general rule favors the greatest good, creative solutions may exist that address the issue without forcing the binary choice.